 The other factor influencing fungi vitality in wood is the presence, composition, and structure of the mycetophagous guild of invertebrates, including mites, nematodes, springtails, insects and molluscs.
-Some studies show the role of invertebrates (ex.
-Hystiogaster spp, Tarsonemus spp.) in disseminating fungal spores.
+Some studies showed the role of invertebrates (e.g. Hystiogaster spp, Tarsonemus spp.) in disseminating fungal spores.
 Mercado [108] indicates that some bark beetles and their symbiotic mites are fungus feeders, but others are known to feed on nematodes, other mites, bark beetle eggs, and larvae.
 The understanding of such ecological networks is far from completely resolved [109,110,111].
 The results obtained by our team suggest that some crystal-forming fungi are avoided by invertebrates [105].
 Nagy et al. [94] discuss the enhanced production of oxalic acid by H. parviporum as a response to the tree defence system.
-Nagy et al. [94] conclude that trees induce the formation of reaction zones that possess antimicrobial properties, such as elevated pH and cation content; pathogens lower substrate pH by secreting oxalic acid, its conjugate base oxalate being a reductant as well as a chelating agent for cations.
-On the other hand, Prasad and Shivay [112] showed that both oxalic acid and calcium oxalate possess plant self-defence properties against wood consuming organisms – both insect pests and grazing animals.
+Nagy et al. [94] conclude that trees induce the formation of reaction zones that possess antimicrobial properties, such as elevated pH and cation content; pathogens lower substrate pH by secreting oxalic acid, its conjugate base oxalate being a reducing agent t as well as a chelating agent for cations.
+On the other hand, Prasad and Shivay [112] showed that both oxalic acid and calcium oxalate possess plant properties against wood consuming organisms – both insect pests and grazing animals.
 We are convinced that this mechanism is involved also in fungal resistance to invertebrates, as suggested by Binns [113] and White [114] Calcium oxalate, whether produced by fungi or applied externally, has been shown in mushroom production systems to protect fungi from feeding damage by sciarid flies.
 The effects of protective chemical compounds on the presence and composition of wood consuming organisms could strongly influence competition between P. gigantea and Heterobasidion spp.

 2.8.
 Timing P. gigantea treatment

 Efficacy of treatment with P. gigantea in the forest has been investigated many times.
 Kenigsvalde et al. [34] reported as much as 20% greater efficacy in conifer stands of Latvian isolates of the competitor compared to the commercial formulation of Rotstop.
 Małecka et al. [104] and Żółciak et al. [17] also found significant differences between isolates when comparing decay in Scots pine and Norway spruce stumps of twelve unregistered Polish isolates with two Finnish (Verdera), and four British (PgSuspension) isolates.
-Differences were found not only among isolates from the same geographical origin or sampled at different times during the process of decay, but also according to the place of isolation – whether from the mycelium bank, root or stump, as well as according to whether treatment was applied in the spring or autumn.
-Similar observations were presented by Vainio et al [13]; Berglund and Rönnberg [22]; Annesi et al. [23]; Nicolotti and Gonthier [11]; Żółciak et al. [75]; Drenkhan et al. [115].
+Differences were found not only among isolates from the same geographical origin or sampled at different times during the process of decay, but also according to the place of isolation – whether from the the soil spore bank, root or stump, as well as according to whether treatment was applied in the spring or autumn.
+Similar observations were presented by Vainio et al [13]; Berglund and Rönnberg [22]; Annesi et al. [23]; Nicolotti and Gonthier [11]; Żółciak et al. [76]; Drenkhan et al. [115].

 Sierota [63] found that roots and stumps with higher moisture content, e.g. from salvage-cut trees, or those inoculated in the rainy season with P. gigantea, can be effectively overgrown by the saprotroph, similar to freshly stumps of recently harvested trees in commercial thinnings.
 The results obtained in many studies show a significant impact of stump and root wood moisture depending on the humidity during the period of treatment (spring or autumn) on the success of P. gigantea treatment [32,63,103,106].
 These results indicate that biological treatment could be more effective when it is carried out in weather conditions favorable for fungus growth, which rules out treatment during dry summer weather.